felix-lang/fbuild/README.markdown

 Fbuild is hosted and developed on [Github](http://github.com/felix-lang/fbuild).
 It requires [Python 3](http://docs.python.org/py3k).
-To download the current Fbuild version, you visit the Fbuild website.
-Or, if you have access to the `curl` program, you can just run this command:

-    $ curl -L https://github.com/felix-lang/fbuild/tarball/v0.2 | tar -zx

-To download the development version, run this [git](http://git-scm.com)
-command:
+As the last Fbuild release was a very long time ago, your best bet is to get Fbuild straight from [git](http://git-scm.com):

     $ git clone https://github.com/felix-lang/fbuild.git

-if your firewall blocks port 9418 (but you still have access to the https:// protocol).
+If you want the *bleeding-edge* development version, run:

+    $ git clone https://github.com/felix-lang/fbuild.git -b dev

 To install, run:

+    $ cd fbuild
     $ python3 setup.py install

 Introduction
 ------------

-**NOTE:** There are some incomplete docs at [RTD](http://fbuild.readthedocs.org/en/latest/).
+**NOTE:** There are some incomplete docs at [ReadTheDocs](http://fbuild.readthedocs.org/en/latest/).

 Fbuild has extensive support for advanced build systems, but this doesn't complicate simple projects.
 Here is the classic "Hello World" example, written